RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 </table>
 </div>

 Clearly, row TOTAL should be dropped, since this row is just the summary from the document.
-Another row that should be dropped is Kenneth Lay, because it is well aware that Kenneth Lay, the boss of Enron, was a poi and his existence in the dataset does not tell more about the characteristic of other poi's.
+Another row that should be dropped is Kenneth Lay, because it is well aware that Kenneth Lay, the boss of Enron, was a poi and his existence in the dataset does not tell more about the characteristic of other poi's: Kenneth Lay's total payment beats Mark Frevert's total payment by a factor of 6!

 {% highlight python %}